 The Idaho Law Foundation would like to thank our sponsors and judges for their support of the Podcast Contest.
 We appreciate their dedication to advancing civic education in our state.

-The entries can be accessed by clicking the button below.
-For more information about the Law Day Podcast Contest, contact Carey Shoufler, Idaho Law Foundation Law Related Education Director, at email@example.com.
+The entries can be accessed by click the link below.
+For more information about the Law Day Podcast Contest, contact Carey Shoufler, Idaho Law Foundation Law Related Education Director, at firstname.lastname@example.org.

 About Law Day: Established in 1958 by President Eisenhower, Law Day is celebrated each year on May 1 to help Americans better understand the law and our legal system.
 Each year, Law Day is centered on a different theme to spotlight an important aspect of the law.